lachlan-ibm/ibmvia_autoconf/docs/container.rst

 Container specific configuration
 ================================
-This section covers the Container specific configuration of Verify Access deployments.
+This section covers the Container specific configuration of Verify Identity Access deployments.
 Typically this involves setting an external HVDB connection; and enabling the management authorization feature to permit a service account to publish configuration snapshots which can be subsequently fetched by other containers in` the deployment.